Oil pump (internal combustion engine): Gauge pressure

 The oil pressure at the pump outlet, which is what opens the pressure relief valve, is simply the resistance to flow caused by the bearing clearances and restrictions.

-The oil pressure gauge, or warning lamp, gives only the pressure at the point where its sender enters that part of the pressurized system not everywhere, not an average, nor a generalized picture of the systemic pressure.
+The oil pressure gauge or warning lamp reflects the pressure at the specific point where its sensor is located within the pressurized system.
+It does not provide an overall average or a generalized picture of the systemic pressure.

 Despite the frequent comparison to hydraulic engineering theory, this is not a "closed system" in which oil pressure is balanced and identical everywhere.
 All engines are "open systems", because the oil returns to the pan by a series of controlled leaks.
 The bearings farthest from the pump always have the lowest pressure because of the number of leaks between the pump and that bearing.
 Excess bearing clearance increases the pressure loss between the first and last bearing in a series.

 Depending on condition, an engine may have acceptable gauge pressure, and still only 5 psi pressure at one connecting rod, which will fail under high load.

 The pressure is actually created by the resistance to the flow of the oil around the engine.
 So, the pressure of the oil may vary during operation, with temperature, engine speed, and wear on the engine.
 Colder oil temperature can cause higher pressure, as the oil is thicker, while higher engine speeds cause the pump to run faster and push more oil through the engine.
 Because of variances in temperature and normal higher engine speed upon cold engine start up, it's normal to see higher oil pressure upon engine start up than at normal operating temperatures, where normal oil pressure usually falls between 30 and 45 psi.
 Too much oil pressure can create unnecessary work for the engine and even add air into the system.
 To ensure that the oil pressure does not exceed the rated maximum, once pressure exceeds a preset limit a spring-loaded pressure relief valve dumps excess pressure either to the suction side of the pump, or directly back to the oil pan or tank.